-Although it's run by different organisations, Barcelona's public transport is now highly integrated, with units on multi-journey tickets valid for up to four changes of transport (within 75 minutes) on bus, tram, local train and metro lines.
+Although it’s run by different organisations, Barcelona’s public transport is now highly integrated, with units on multi-journey tickets valid for up to four changes of transport (within 75 minutes) on bus, tram, local train and metro lines.
 The metro is generally the quickest and easiest way of getting around the city.
-All metro lines operate from 5am to midnight Monday to Thursday, Sunday and public holidays; 5am to 2am Friday; and non-stop on Saturday.
-There are night buses that run all night, to areas not covered by the metro system.
+All metro lines operate from 5am to midnight Monday to Thursday and public holidays; 5am to 2am Friday; and non-stop on Saturday, closing at midnight on Sunday.
+There are night buses that run all night to areas not covered by the metro system.

 The metro map is divided into zones, and the farther the zone is from the centre of the city, the more expensive the journey.